NikhilAila/Tindog/README.md

 # Tindog
-Hey, I've created this website called 'Tindog', which lets dogs find out their date partner😉😉.
+Hey, I've created this website called 'Tindog', which lets dogs find out their date😉😉.